What is remote device management?

 Update software regularly

-By following these best practices, you can maintain visibility into and control over each managed device, even those that are never on-site.
+By following these best practices, you can maintain remote control and visibility over each managed device, even those that are never on-site.

-How do you choose the right remote device management solution?
+How do you choose the right remote device management software?

 Ease of use

 A device management solution is the easiest way to maintain remote access to off-premises machines.
 When you find an option that could work for your environment, sign up for a trial or schedule a demo to see the level of control it gives you over each connected device.